god-code-enabled/AppD_Token_Generator/readme.md

 - Ensure that the virtual environment is activated whenever you are running the script.
 - Make sure all the fields in `credentials.json` are filled out correctly.
 - Check the console for any error messages that may indicate what's going wrong.

-This should cover the setup, configuration, and usage of the Token Generator script along with some examples of how to integrate the generated tokens with other services or tools.